-- 1. You NEED a website for your business (and you want to see if you can build it yourself).
+- You need a website for your business (and you want to see if you can build it yourself).

-- 2. You want to LEARN web development out of passion or temporary interest (nothing bad about that).
+- You want to learn web development out of passion or temporary interest (nothing bad about that).

-- 4. You’re HELPING out a friend or family member get their website online.
+- You’re helping out a friend or family member to get their website online.

 This is important!
-And please don’t be mad at me if you’re an advanced web developer reading this, but the main idea that’s going to be guiding us throughout this whole web development and design 101 resource is:
+And please don’t be mad at us if you’re an advanced web developer reading this, but the main idea that’s going to be guiding us throughout this whole web development and design 101 resource is “The Least Resistance Approach.”

 Here are the three principles of the least resistance approach:

 - We’re not breaking things down on a molecular level.
-I.e. we’re not going to get to the bottom of how programming languages work, or how a web server works.
+Meaning, we’re not going to get to the bottom of how programming languages work, or how a web server works.

 - We’re not reinventing the wheel.
-I.e. if someone has already solved a given problem and made the solution available, we’re going to use it.
+If someone has already solved a given problem and made the solution available, we’re going to use it.

 - We’re making a simple solution awesome, rather than a complicated and seemingly more functional solution buggy and not understandable.